InvoxiPlayGames/x360-research/official-software/system/security_overview.md

       the hypervisor never allocates executable virtual memory to the kernel that has the execute permission *and* write permission.
-    * New memory when loading new executables can't be marked as executable unless all signature checks have been passed.
+    * New memory when loading new executables can't be marked as executable unless all signature checks have been passed by both the kernel and hypervisor.
     * Games for the most part run in the same privilege ring as kernel, for performance.
 Certain software uses a "user-mode" but that doesn't act as much of a security barrier, rather a memory management mode.